betherworld/chainge/README.md

 *Disclaimer: This is a hackathon project that was built over the course of two days by students of ETH Zurich.
 It is by no means perfect.
 Don’t use it in a real setting, but feel free to be inspired for your own projects.*

 Preserving nature and limiting human impact on the environment belong to the most important global challenges of today.
 However, the planet can not be saved in one day: Environmental campaigns oftentimes fail not due to limited funds, but because short-term rewards for locals acting ecologically are limited and because measuring the impact of such campaigns is hard.
-Using blockchain technology, we propose a system that offers citizens incentives to not only preserve the environment they live in, but to actively participate in the perservation.
+Using blockchain technology, we propose a system that offers citizens incentives to not only preserve the environment they live in, but to actively participate in the preservation.
 Donations are processed in a decentralized way and donors therefore have complete transparency of where their money is going.
 Additionally, they are reimbursed in case their donations do not have the desired impact.

 This is a project submission for the 2019 BETH "Blockchain School for Sustainability" hackathon.
 It was built for the "Wild AI" challenge by WWF and uses the Ethereum network.
 The current version is a functional (but admittedly hacky) prototype that runs on the Ropsten testnet.